-The ESRI’s study updates the picture of poverty in Ireland revealed by the Living in Ireland Survey carried out in 2000.
+The ESRI’s study updates our picture of poverty in Ireland using results from the Living in Ireland Survey carried out in 2001.
 The publication is the latest in a series monitoring living standards and assessing progress towards achieving the targets of the National Anti-Poverty Strategy.
 It describes trends in the extent of poverty, profiles those affected, and recommends how to monitor poverty in the future as living standards change.

 The ESRI works towards a national vision of ‘Informed policy for a better Ireland’.
 This means producing high-quality analysis to provide robust evidence for policymaking, with the goals of research excellence and policy impact.

 The ESRI produces research that contributes to understanding economic and social change in the new international context and that informs public policymaking and civil society in Ireland.